BDC Hamburger Icon

 If money’s tight, consider working with freelancers and independent contractors versus full-time employees.
 While these individuals may charge higher rates overall, you can hire them for specific projects, and you won’t need to provide benefits.
 This can be a great option for website copy or consistent blog posts.
 (We’ll explore more about marketing professional costs below.)

-3. Hiring a marketing expert is an opportunity to learn and grow.
+3. Partnering with a marketing expert is an opportunity to learn and grow.

 If you’re interested in learning more about marketing, watching an expert at work will be a daily master class.
 Your marketing professional can teach you tips and tricks your competitors might not know.
 You’ll be able to learn from an expert quickly and gain insights that would take you years to discover on your own.